J. William Harbour, M.D.

 Description of Research

-- Discovered that mutations in the tumor suppressor gene BAP1 are responsible for metastatic death in uveal melanoma.
+- Discovered driver mutations in the tumor suppressor gene BAP1 in uveal melanoma and showed that these mutations are tightly linked to metastatic death.

 - Discovered that histone deacetylase inhibitors reverse the biochemical effects of BAP1 mutation and may have a role in targeted therapy of uveal melanoma metastasis.

 - Discovered a gene expression signature that predicts metastasis in uveal melanoma.
-This discovery has led to a routine clinical test that is used around the world.
+This discovery led to the development of a clinical test that is widely used.

 Selected Cancer-Related Publications